 Every Thanksgiving, Farm Sanctuary runs its “Adopt a Turkey” program.
 For $35, anyone can symbolically adopt one of the rescued turkeys who live at Farm Sanctuary.
 In exchange for the donation, Farm Sanctuary will send adopters a personalized adoption certificate that can be displayed on social media and/or your Thanksgiving table, as a powerful reminder of why you are not eating a turkey on “Turkey Day.”

-The Office actor Rainn Wilson has spoken about his passion for protecting the environment on many occasions — he even recently changed his name on social media to Rainnfall Heat Wave Extreme Winter Wilson to spread awareness of the climate crisis.
+The Office actor Rainn Wilson has spoken about his passion for protecting the environment on many occasions — he even once changed his name on social media to Rainnfall Heat Wave Extreme Winter Wilson to spread awareness of the climate crisis.

-“As we approach the holiday season, it's so important to stay mindful of the impact that our rituals of consumption have on the planet and on the agricultural system,” Wilson — who describes himself as “an aspiring vegan” — announced in an Instagram video discussing the Adopt a Turkey program.
+“As we approach the holiday season, it's so important to stay mindful of the impact that our rituals of consumption have on the planet and on the agricultural system,” Wilson — who describes himself as “an aspiring vegan” — announced in a 2022 Instagram video discussing the Adopt a Turkey program.

 “Your one time donation, helps Farm Sanctuary care for rescued turkeys and protects other rescued farm animals and allows them to live beautiful lives,” he added, encouraging fans to take the quiz and adopt a turkey.